storageos/deploy/README.md

 # Deploy

-Repository created to host StorageOS installation precedures and examples of usage and setup.
+Repository created to host StorageOS installation procedures and examples of usage and setup.